mattledevs/python-challenge-1/README.md

 Inside the loop of the customer order, the value of each key will be saved as their own variable: item_name, price, and quantity as well as adding to a grand total of the item number multipled by its quantity.

 This will all be printed out.

+# Future Work
+Functions can be encapsulted to reconstitute code to work in a modular way to better organize and visualize the order system.
+A class for the customer order can be created where the order is the object with functions like add_to_order, calculate_total can be summarized.